rahatraj/Chat-Application/README.md

-# Chatify - Real-time Chat Application
+# ChitChat - Real-time Chat Application

-Chatify is a full-stack real-time chat application that allows users to send text messages and images, manage their accounts, and engage in dynamic conversations.
+ChitChat is a full-stack real-time chat application that allows users to send text messages and images, manage their accounts, and engage in dynamic conversations.
 The app is built with a powerful backend and an interactive frontend, providing a seamless chat experience.

 ## Features